EnigmaK9/linx/README.md

 # Neural Network Code for Nanosatellite

 ## Overview
 This repository contains the source code for the neural network developed for the nanosatellite project.
-The neural network is designed to perform specific tasks or functions related to the operation of the nanosatellite, such as data analysis, decision-making, or control.
+The neural network is designed to perform specific tasks or functions related to the operation of the nanosatellite, such as decision making.

 ## Contents
 - *01-project-progress_13_march_2024*: Folder containing progress updates on the project as of March 13, 2024.